 After the Compensation Committee approves the list of peer companies, management and the Compensation Consultant present the Compensation Committee with recommendations regarding proposed adjustments to compensation elements and a variety of supporting data, including comparative compensation information from the approved peer group.
 The Compensation Committee generally believes that to achieve our overall compensation-related goals our compensation elements of base salary, annual performance-based bonus opportunities and long-term equity incentive compensation should target the median of our peers, but the Compensation Committee may, in its discretion, set an individual NEO's compensation above or below this level, based on that individual's experience, criticality, amount of responsibility and either individual or Company-wide performance.
 Such recommendations are presented individually for each NEO.
 These recommendations are discussed with and without management present and are also discussed with the Compensation Consultant.
 The Compensation Committee then determines what, if any, adjustments to the compensation elements are appropriate for executive officers other than the CEO.
-For 2019 compensation, in part because all of the NEOs (other than Mr. Small) were newly hired employees, in determining the new hire compensation package, the Compensation Committee used multiple reference points in determining the NEOs' compensation, including, among others, each individual's criticality and scope of responsibilities, prior experience and training, prior compensation packages for such individuals, other competitive market-based compensation data for similar positions in our industry and the 2019 Peer Group to inform its decision-making regarding both the elements of compensation (i.e., base salary, annual performance-based cash bonuses and long-term equity incentive awards) and total compensation.
+For 2019 compensation Committee used multiple reference points in determining the NEOs' compensation jackage, the Compensation Committee used multiple reference points in determining the NEOs' compensation package, the Compensation data for similar positions in our industry and the 2019 Peer Group to inform its decision-making regarding both the elements of compensation (i.e., base salary, annual performance-based cash bonuses and long-term equity incentive awards) and total compensation.